The Feeling of a Westerner: Narrative

 While Verde's "The Feeling of a Westerner" is a homage to national poet Luís de Camões on the tricentennial of his death, it makes only passing reference to him: once by name in a reference to the heroic episode in which a shipwrecked Camões on the Mekong Delta swam ashore while holding aloft the manuscript of his still-unfinished epic ("Shipwrecked Camões swims his book to shore!", line 23) — a recollection of a gallant tale that is immediately counterpointed by the presence of an English battleship docked nearby (a symbol of the loss of national importance); and once as "a war-sized monument cast in bronze / [that] stands, on a pillar, for an epic that was!" (lines 67–68), referring to the Camões Monument in the Chiado neighbourhood.
 The conspicuous absence of Camões carries expressive intent:

-"The figure of Camões, the "epic that was", has been turned into a cold "statue" among vulgar public benches and pepper trees.
-The military have lost their pride of yore, and exist only to serve the mediocrity of the establishment. […] The clash between that which Cesário wishes reality was and that which he feels it is becomes apparent, he cannot conceal it as much as he would like to correctly celebrate the epic poet."

 Vespers

 The poem narrates a lonely evening stroll undertaken by the poetic persona, a flâneur.
 As he does so, he describes his surroundings; not only the physical but also the social landscape, with special focus on the scenes of human hardship.

 The poem opens with "Vespers", as dusk begins to fall and the city is cloaked in shadows, the narrator is overcome with a surge of melancholy that gives him "an absurd desire to suffer".
-By the Tagus riverfront, he observes the bustle of the crowd and it makes the narrator's mind wander: the hired coaches that take people to the railway station make the narrator fantasise about foreign cities, exhibitions, modernity; the dirty workers leaving the shipyards evoke by contrast the glorious past of Portugal during the Age of Discovery, in the days of the chivalrous Camões, when carracks would depart from Lisbon to explore the unknown.
+By the Tagus riverfront, he observes the bustle of the crowd and it makes the narrator's mind wander: the hired coaches that take people to the railway station make the narrator fantasise about foreign cities, exhibitions, modernity; the dirty workers leaving the shipyards evoke by contrast the glorious past of Portugal during the Age of Discovery, in the days of Luís de Camões, when carracks would depart from Lisbon to explore the unknown.

 The sight, however, of an English battleship docking nearby disturbs him, and makes him suddenly aware of the sounds of life around him: china and flatware clinking at dinner in nearby fashionable hotels, people arguing inside streetcars, street performers struggling on stilts, children peering above from balconies, and bored shopkeepers counting the minutes until closing time.
 A group of raucous, manly fishwives who had been unloading coal on frigates make their way home to their impoverished, disease-stricken neighbourhood, rocking inside their baskets infant sons "who'll one day drown in storms".